edadma/dynamic_object.h/design.md

 void do_set_method(do_object obj, const char* name, do_method_fn method);
 do_value_t do_call(do_object obj, const char* method, da_array args);
 ```

+**Method Storage**: Methods are stored as regular properties with `DO_FUNCTION` type.
+This simplifies the design by using the same property system for both data and methods, enabling method inheritance through the prototype chain.

 **Method Binding**: Methods use explicit self-as-first-parameter binding.
 The `self` parameter provides the method's `this` context, while `args` contains user-provided arguments.
 This approach is thread-safe, explicit, and allows high-level languages to provide `this`-style syntax while the C implementation remains simple.